How to Onsen: Our Complete Guide

 First things first!
 An onsen 温泉 (lit. “hot water spring”) is a natural hot spring bath, and thanks to its plentiful volcanic activity Japan has lots of them.

-Sento, on the other hand, are indoor public bathhouses supplied by ordinary heated water.
+Sento, on the other hand, are public indoor bathhouses supplied by ordinary heated tap water.
 Whilst onsen are generally looked on as something as a treat, sento are the everyday bathhouses of ordinary Japanese people – and as such make a very interesting experience in themselves, although sometimes it can be a bit daunting to enter on your own as very few foreigners take the time to seek them out.

 Nevertheless, the rules of etiquette are the same for both onsen and sento, so with your newfound skills you’ll be able to tackle any bathhouse with aplomb.